Transport Act 1962: Reform of the law of transport

 The four boards were placed in the position of private companies in respect of their commercial activities.
 They no longer had the status of common carrier transporting persons and goods for the public benefit, but were now bailees transporting goods and people like a private operator.

 The main effect of this change was that the boards were no longer "absolutely liable" for their operations, i.e. bearing responsibility for loss even in the absence of negligence or fault on their part.
-Now they could restrict their liabilities in a similar fashion to private operateurs.
+Now they could restrict their liabilities in a similar fashion to private operators.

 A consequence was that they could reject passenger and goods consignments and limit the exposure of their liability, and were free to "demand, take and recover such charges for their services and facilities, and to make the use of those services and facilities subject to such terms and conditions as they think fit" (Section 43), i.e. have total freedom of contract to sell their services, rather than operate via the medium of a statutory process.
 An exception was made for the London Passenger Transport Area where fares were still fixed by the Transport Tribunal.

 As one commentator noted, "the Act goes much further in giving effect to laissez-faire in the law of transport than English law has ever done at any time since the seventeenth century".

 Railway byelaws

-Section 67 of the Act enables byelaws regulating the use of the railways to be issued.
+Section 67 of the act enables byelaws regulating the use of the railways to be issued.
 This provision featured in Boddington v British Transport Police (1998) where the House of Lords recognised the principle that a defendant in criminal proceedings, in this case fined £10 for smoking on a train in violation of a railway byelaw, could challenge the validity of the rule before a court, save where Parliament has indicated that such a challenge is not possible.

 Current status

-Much of the Act has been repealed and updated: further information can be found by searching for the act in the UK Statute Law Database.
+Much of the act has been repealed and updated: further information can be found by searching for the act in the UK Statute Law Database.